MehulVasava52/MyTasks/README.md

 # MyTasks
-clone the project
+clone the project.
-run index.html in browser
+And run index.html in browser